-Do not apply diclofenac gel to open skin wounds, infections, or red, scaly, or peeling skin.
+Do not apply diclofenac gel to open skin wounds, burns, infections, or red, scaly, or peeling skin.

 Your condition may begin to improve after 30 days of treatment, but it may take up to 30 days after the end of treatment before you see complete healing of the affected area or the full benefit of diclofenac gel.
 Continue to use diclofenac gel even if your condition has begun to improve.
 Do not stop using the medication without talking to your doctor.

 This medication may be prescribed for other uses; ask your doctor or pharmacist for more information.